danroot/SimpleEntityApi/README.md

 SimpleEntityApi
 ===============

-SimpleEntityApi provides a simple Web API over Entity Framework classes.
+SimpleEntityApi provides a simple Web API over Entity Framework classes, and javascript to help you consume your API in grids and forms.

 Simplest thing that works: